zhiyuanpeng/KDD2023-EAMT/README.md

 </div>

 # News
-Code is currently under review and will come soon!
+12/14/2023: code review is done and approved by Walmart QU team.
+In the process of being released!
 # What is it?
 This repo contains multi-task models: MTDNN, MMoE and PLE as well as their corresponding EAMT versions: EAMT_MTDNN, EAMT_MMoE, and EAMT_PLE.
 EAMT models are built on basic multi-task models as shown in the following figure: